Ekj0886/OOP_Lab4/README.md

 ## **Demo:**
 * You should see "Congratulations" if all 11 test cases pass
-* If a function fails, error messages will appear in the terminal.
+* If a function fails, error messages will appear in the terminal
-* Find a TA for the demo and tell them the character in the secret picture.
+* Find a TA for the demo and tell them the character in the secret picture

 ## **Have Fun :)**